bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 If the ID Token contains personally identifiable information, it must be encrypted to the RP at FAL2.
 This is accomplished by using the JSON Web Encryption (JWE) specification and a key registered to the client.

-OpenID Connect could reach FAL3 by providing a claim within the ID Token that references a cryptographic key to be presented by the subscriber.
+OpenID Connect could reach FAL3 by providing a claim within the ID Token that references a cryptographic key to be presented by the subscriber at the RP.

 #### 5.3 Personal Identity Verification (PIV) Card

-PIV cards are considered an authentication technology by the SP 800-63 guidelines, and not a federation technology.
+PIV cards are considered an authentication technology by the SP 800-63 guidelines, not a federation technology.
 However, PIV cards can be used to authenticate to an IdP and start a federation transaction.
-This approach allows the complex processing and validation of the PIV certificate change to be handled by a specialized security component, the IdP, and identity information be sent to the downstream RPs by the federation protocol.
+This approach allows the complex processing and validation of the PIV certificate chain to be handled by a specialized security component, the IdP, and identity information be sent to the downstream RPs by the federation protocol.
 The attributes contained in the PIV certificates can be transmitted by the IdP to the RP, assuming all consent and privacy considerations around attribute release have been followed as usual.

-FALs are independent of AALs, and any authentication device may be used to start a federation transaction at any FAL, including but not limited to a PIV card.
-Therefore, the use of a PIV does not guarantee a high FAL.
+FALs are independent of AALs, and any authentication device may be used to start a federation transaction at any FAL.
+Therefore, the use of a PIV does not guarantee a high FAL, but it can help.

 There are many benefits to using federated identity management as opposed to requiring independent registration of PIV cards for each subscriber.
 Federated identity management protocols such as OpenID Connect allow subscribers to authenticate at a relying party regardless of which authenticator they use at their IdP.
 This allows relying parties to securely accept registered subscribers whose IdPs do not use PIV cards.

 #### 5.4 Privacy-enhancing Federated Identity

 In many cases, relying parties do not need to know the full identity of a subscriber.
-Relying parties should only request as much information as they need to complete the transaction requested by the subscriber, and IdPs should limit what information relying parties have access to within a transaction.
+Relying parties should only request as much information as they need to complete the transaction requested by the subscriber, and IdPs should limit what information relying parties have access to within a transaction [[section 5.2]].
 Furthermore, with protocols like OpenID Connect, the attributes of the subscriber can be sent separately from the assertion itself, limiting leakage of this information.

-Pairwise identifiers should be used in place of persistent or correlatable identifiers whenever possible.
+Pairwise identifiers should be used in place of persistent or correlatable identifiers whenever possible [[section 6.3]].
 This limits relying parties in attempts of tracking or identifying individual subscribers across different systems.

-When possible, claim references should be used to communicate identity information rather than raw data.
+When possible, claim references should be used to communicate identity information rather than raw data [[section 7.3]].
 For example, if a relying party needs to know whether a subscriber is over eighteen years old, the IdP should respond that the subscriber is over eighteen without sharing the subscriber's age or birthdate.

 #### 5.5 Parallel Authentication

 In some cases a relying party may wish to confirm certain aspects of a subscriber's identity above and beyond what the IdP provides.
-For example, a relying party could verify a subscriber with an IdP, receive a picture of the subscriber, and require that an in-person agent verify that the picture matches the identity of the person authenticating.
-This use case is known as "parallel authentication" because two authentication events are happening in parallel.
+For example, a relying party could log in a subscriber using an IdP, receive a picture of the subscriber from the IdP, and require that an in-person agent verify that the picture matches the identity of the person authenticating.
+This use case is known as "parallel authentication" because two authentication events are happening next to each other: the assertion, and the verification of the biometric (photo) by a trusted agent.
 The focus of FAL is primary on the assertions being passed from the IdP to the RP, so most authentication events occurring at the RP would not affect the FAL of the transaction.

-For holder-of-key transactions, the parallel authentication event occurs by verifying both the assertion from the IdP as well as the subscriber's presentation of proof of their personal key attested to in the assertion.
+At FAL3, holder-of-key transactions occur by verifying both the assertion from the IdP as well as the subscriber's presentation of proof of their personal key attested to in the assertion.

 ### 6. Brokered Identity Management

-Some federated identity architectures are based on brokered identity management, where a single broker intermediates transactions between registered IdPs and RPs.
+Some federated identity architectures are based on brokered identity management [[section 5.1.4]], where a single broker intermediates transactions between registered IdPs and RPs.
 In this architecture, each entity in the system only has to register with one broker in order to interoperate with everyone else in the system.
 It also means that an IdP can authenticate a subscriber without knowledge of which RP requested the authentication event.

 Recent advances in automated registration processes have made IdP/RP integrations much less onerous than they used to be.
 It is possible for an IdP and RP to register with each other in a very short amount of time without any manual processes.
 This has lessened the value of brokered identity architectures, since interoperability can be simple and fast even without a central broker.